Periodontal Disease Treatment Goodlettsville

 Following your procedure, it’s normal for your teeth to feel more sensitive and experience bleeding and swelling as your gums heal.
 It’s important for you to continue practicing good oral hygiene by brushing twice a day with fluoride toothpaste and flossing daily.
 We may also prescribe an antibiotic or special mouthwash to help keep the infection at bay.

-In the first week, you may need to use an over-the-counter pain reliever to help with any discomfort, and it’s best for you to avoid foods that are spicy, overly hot, or crunchy so as to not irritate your gums.
+In the first week, you may need to use an over-the-counter pain reliever to help with any discomfort, and you should avoid foods that are spicy, overly hot, or crunchy to not irritate your gums.
 If you have any concerns following your procedure, don’t hesitate to reach out to your dentist in Goodlettsville, Dr. McClain.

 Antibiotic Treatment

-There are several types of prescription antibiotics your dentist may use to help fight bacteria following a root scaling and planing treatment.
-These include prescription mouthwash, pills, or a treatment called Arestin which is applied directly to the pockets of your gums.
+There are several types of prescription antibiotics or antimicrobal rinses your dentist may use to help fight bacteria following scaling and root planing treatment.
+These include prescription mouthwash, pills, or a treatment called Arestin, which is applied directly to the pockets of your gums.
 Your dentist will discuss your options at the time of your treatment.

 If the dentist doesn’t offer Arestin, they likely prescribe a prescription mouthwash or pill that is designed to minimize bacteria within the mouth.
 Typically, this is often prescribed in combination with other treatments, like scaling and root planing.